loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 - **Active**:
   The route has been activated, the matching page is being viewed.

-For this technical demo, the statuses for each link is being shown with an icon, but usually, this would all be transparent to the user.
+For this demo, the statuses for each link is being shown with an icon, but usually, this would all be transparent to the user.